-Partizaning Lab is an experimental platform documenting our artistic urban research practices.
-Our goal is to examine the idea of 'participation' and use creative methods of engagement to facilitate bottom-up form of urbanism.
+Partizaning Lab is a platform documenting experiments in artistic urban research.
+Our goal is to examine the idea and practice of 'participation' through creative or art-based methods of engagement, investigation or intervention in order to facilitate a form of engaged DIY urbanism.

-The lab is an experimental bureau run by the founders of the website, who are engaged in research of the urban environment, involving citizens in the process of redesigning their districts, advising local authorities and various institutions on how to change the city in a dialogue with local communities, using humor and small budgets guided by the principles of DIY urbanism.
-We work in collaboration with various experts from Moscow and other cities of the world , and try to actively involve volunteers and ordinary citizens.
+The lab is an experimental bureau run by members of the collective who actively research of the urban environment.
+We prioritize involving citizens in the process of redesigning their districts, advising local authorities and institutions on how to change the city in a dialogue with local communities, using humor and small budgets guided by the principles of DIY urbanism.
+We collaborate with experts from Moscow and cities around the world to actively involve volunteers and citizens in the creation of new dialogues.

 Igor Ponosov (1980)